EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * 2018-7-05.
 Bob Carpenter.
 Should Stan be more focused as a project?

+* 2017-7-05.
+Allen / Ben.
+Update on Stan3 Python and R interfaces

 Andrew, Dan S.  Bayes for big data, etc.

 06/12.
 Charles.
 Quadratic optimizer: differentiating functions with boundary constraints.